Mercedes-Benz C-Class W205 vehicles have several fuse panels. Let's take a look at all of them.

 The hood will usually pop up 5 cm (2 inches) at the back near the windshield.

-While not all Mercedes-Benz models have an active bonnet feature installed, it is becoming standard equipment on newer models.
+While not all Mercedes-Benz models have an active bonnet feature installed, it becomes standard equipment on newer models.

 This feature was initially available as an option on the early 2010 models such as R172 SLK but is become standard equipment on models such as S-Class W222.